Electoral district (Canada): Deviations from representation by population

-In practice, the process results in most provinces maintaining the same number of seats from one redistribution to the next, due to the senatorial and grandfather clauses—prior to the 2015 election, only Ontario, Alberta and British Columbia, traditionally the country's three fastest-growing provinces, had ever gained seats in a redistribution.
-All other provinces still held the same number of seats that they held in 1985, and were thus already protected from losing even one seat by the other clauses.
-The 2012 redistribution, which added three new seats in Quebec under the newly added representation rule, was the first and so far only time since 1985 that any of the other seven provinces had ever gained new seats.
+In practice, the process results in most provinces maintaining the same number of seats from one redistribution to the next, due to the senatorial and historic seats provision.
+From 1985 onwards, only Ontario, Alberta and British Columbia, traditionally the country's three fastest-growing provinces, had gained seats in a redistribution.
+All other provinces still held the same number of seats that they held in 1985, and were thus already protected from losing any seats by the other clauses.
+The 2012 redistribution, which added three new seats in Quebec under the newly added representation rule, was the first and so far only time since 1985 that any of the other seven provinces had gained new seats.

 Some sources incorrectly state that a special provision guaranteeing a certain number of seats to Quebec is also applied.
 While such a provision was proposed in the failed Charlottetown Accord, no such rule currently exists—Quebec's seat allotment in the House of Commons is in fact governed by the same adjustment clauses as all other provinces, and not by any provisions unique to Quebec alone.
 However, such provisions have existed at various times in the past.
 From 1867 to 1946 Quebec was allocated 65 seats, with the other provinces allocated seats based on their size relative to Quebec.
 The "amalgam formula" of 1976 set the number of Quebec seats to 75, which was to be increased by 4 after each decennial census.
 Other "large" provinces (over 2.5 million) would be assigned seats based on their relative population to Quebec.
 The amalgam formula was applied only once, based on the 1971 census.
 After the 1981 census it was realized that adding an additional four seats to Quebec every ten years would rapidly inflate the size of the House of Commons, so that formula was abandoned in favour of the 1985 Representation Act.